smallblue2/OptiFS/user_manual/user_manual.md

 2. Sysadmin then updates permissions to storage_save directory, for example `chown :sysadmins storage_save`
 3. Now all sysadmins can access this persistent storage.

+This is vital, as running the filesystem also requires access to the persistent store directory.

 ## 4. Mounting Over NFSv4
 Firstly, download NFS for your desired distribution and purpose: